 What to check next

-Stand up the internal process to detect, triage and report actively exploited vulnerabilities and severe incidents from 11 September 2026; confirm the exact triggers, channels and timelines in the regulation text.
+- Prepare the internal flow to detect, triage and report actively exploited vulnerabilities and severe incidents from 11 September 2026

 Key dates